Dragennd/NetworkAnalyzer/README.md

 	- IP Range separated by a hyphen (e.g. 172.30.1.1 - 172.30.1.57)

 **Active Device Features**

-These features will be displayed for a device if the port is available on the device.
+- These features will be displayed for a device if the port is available on the device

-Note that the port being available does not guarantee the connection can be established.
+- Note that the port being available does not guarantee the connection can be established
 - Supports the following functionality for active devices:
   - RDP [attempts a connection using the Windows Rremote Desktop client]
   - SSH [attempts a connection via a Windows PowerShell console]